Skip to content

 One-tap toggle to classify any transaction as "Personal" or "Joint."
 Changes sync instantly to partner's view via real-time database subscriptions.

-Transaction feed: the daily view where couples review and classify spending
+The Activity feed: the daily view where couples review, filter, and classify spending.
+Each row toggles between Personal and Joint.

 Manual-First, Plaid-Ready